PRIME DIRECTIVES: 1. Serve the public trust 2. Protect the innocent 3. Uphold the law 4. [CLASSIFIED]

 Wretched Hive: Detroit.
 In fact, OCP has basically given up on it and is looking to tear it all down and start again with Delta City.

-Call Back: For kids' show, there's an unexpected nod to Murphy's death, with a flashback to the very end of the scene, Boddicker's "Fun's over" and the final shot to Murphy's head, rendered in animation.
+Call Back: For a kids' show, there's an unexpected nod to Murphy's death, with a flashback to the very end of the scene, Boddicker's "Fun's over" and the final shot to Murphy's head, rendered in animation.

 Getting Crap Past the Radar: The show had a few Body Horror moments, such as the scene in "Doppleganger" where the clones melt.
 Also, in "H-2-Uh-Oh", two of the characters had a literal moment of scenery nudity (namely because of a chemical that turned them into living puddles, and obviously their clothes can't be worn by living puddles).
 And this was all in what was supposed to be a kids program!